abhibly/Angular2-Seed-Project/README.md

 cd angular2-seed
 # install the project's dependencies
 npm install
+# install polymer dependencies by switching to client folder
+bower install
 # watches your files and uses livereload by default
 npm start
 # api document for the app